KD5VMF/8088-Assembly-Lab/README.md

 ## License

-The project files in this repository are released under the MIT License unless a future project folder states otherwise.
+The project source files, notes, and original project files in this repository are released under the MIT License unless a future project folder states otherwise.

+Third-party tools, if present in a local copy, remain under their own original licenses.